 New inclusive Allotmenteers Liability Insurance.

-This insurance does not replace the associations obligation to provide Public Liability Insurance, it does mean that you do not need to buy the member to member component of the association insurance.
+This insurance does not replace the associations obligation to provide Public Liability Insurance.
 Click here to read more about allotment insurance in general.

 Each Association must provide details of all their plot-holders.
 This is achieved by filling in this Excel file Click here to download.
 Alternatively if you have the data recorded on another electronic format other than Excel such as Word we are happy to accept this.